oauthstuff/draft-oauth-rar/main.md

 General authorization server implementations supporting this specification should provide the following basic functions:

 * Support advertisement of supported authorization details types in OAuth server metadata
-* Accept `authorization_details` parameter in authorization requests including basic syntax check for compliance with this specification
+* Accept `authorization_details` parameter in authorization requests in conformance with this specification
 * Support storage of consented authorization details as part of a grant
 * Implement default behavior for adding authorization details to access tokens and token introspection responses in order to make them available to resource servers (similar to scope values).
 This should work with any grant type, especially `authorization_code` and `refresh_token`.